katsusushi/dna-sequence-analyzer-/README.md

 ## Why I built this

-I'm a class 11 student aiming for a future in bioinformatics, and this was my first project combining biology and programming.
-I wanted to build something that goes beyond "hello world" and actually mirrors the real DNA → RNA → Protein pipeline (the central dogma of molecular biology) used in real bioinformatics work.
+I am a student currently in grade 11 aiming for a future career in bioinformatics, and this was my first project combining both, biology and programming.
+I wanted to build something that really put me up to the test, challenged me and actually mirrored the real DNA → RNA → Protein Pipeline (central dogma of molecular biology) using in real bioinformatics work.

 ## Features